310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% bubble Chiaki mgn %}
 Its state may be like this right now, but the group upholds the image of being an ally of justice…

-That's why I’d like to reform it from within, so that it can be reborn once again to live up to the ideal that comes with its image.
+That’s why I’d like to reform it from within, so that it can be reborn once again to live up to the ideal that comes with its image.
 {% endbubble %}

 {% img /img/es/eventstory/crossroad/3_3.jpg %}